-The Company entered into a license agreement with ContraVir Pharmaceuticals on December 17, 2014 for the development and commercialization of CMX157 for certain antiviral indications.
-The Company is eligible to receive up to approximately \$20 million in clinical, regulatory and initial commercial milestones as well as royalties and additional milestones based on commercial sales.
+The Company entered into a license agreement with ContraVir on December 17, 2014 for the development and commercialization of CMX157 for certain antiviral indications.
 The Company assessed the agreement in accordance with the authoritative guidance and concluded that the ContraVir contract includes multiple performance obligations, which had all been satisfied in 2015 prior to the adoption of ASC 606.
 The ContraVir contract has one fixed and several variable transaction amounts.
 The fixed fee portion of the contract was for the license to CMX157 rights.
 The Company recognized revenue for the fixed fee portion of the contract in 2015 when the performance obligations were satisfied.
-All variable transaction amounts, which relate to clinical, regulatory and commercial milestones as well as royalties and milestones based on commercial sales, are fully constrained.
-The Company will begin recognizing revenue on the variable transaction amounts when those transaction amounts are no longer fully constrained.
+On April 2, 2019, the Company received notification from ContraVir of its intention to terminate the license agreement effective June 1, 2019.